IATI/IATI-Guidance/en/upgrades.rst

 -  changes that are not backwardly compatible

--  proposed minor upgrades that are disputed by one or more signatories.
+-  proposed minor upgrades that are disputed by one or more members.

 Open Consultation on all proposed changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~